Democratic Republic of the Congo: Human rights

 The International Criminal Court investigation in the Democratic Republic of the Congo was initiated by Kabila in April 2004.
 The International Criminal Court prosecutor opened the case in June 2004.
 Child soldiers have been used on a large scale in DRC, and in 2011 it was estimated that 30,000 children were still operating with armed groups.
 Instances of child labor and forced labor have been observed and reported in the U.S. Department of Labor's Findings on the Worst Forms of Child Labor in the DRC in 2013 and six goods produced by the country's mining industry appear on the department's December 2014 List of Goods Produced by Child Labor or Forced Labor.

 The Democratic Republic of the Congo has prohibited same-sex marriage since 2006, and attitudes towards the LGBT community are generally negative throughout the nation.

 Violence against women is perceived by large sectors of society to be normal.

 The United Nations Committee on the Elimination of Discrimination against Women in 2006 expressed concern that in the post-war transition period, the promotion of women's human rights and gender equality is not seen as a priority.

 Mass rapes, sexual violence and sexual slavery are used as a weapon of war by the Armed Forces of the Democratic Republic of the Congo and armed groups in the eastern part of the country.
 The eastern part of the country in particular has been described as the "rape capital of the world" and the prevalence of sexual violence there described as the worst in the world.
 The prevalence of Female genital mutilation is estimated at 5% of women and is illegal.

-Health

-In the Kasai province, health authorities declared an ebola disease outbreak with 28 suspected cases as of 4 September 2025.

-The Democratic Republic of the Congo face several issues related to healthcare.
-Many of this is attributed to factors such as conflicts and political instabilities.

-The result is difficulty in providing transportation for medical treatment and supplies.
-In addition, financial inequalities prevent access to services as well in North and South Kivu.
-Medical supplies and equipment have also been looted from healthcare facilities.

-In the beginning of the 2025 quarter, there was a drop in 50% of children under the age of five years old visiting medical facilities, compared to the same quarter from last year.
-Also, the number of vaccinated children dropped from 67,000 to 29,000 when comparing the first quarter of 2023 to that of 2025.

 Economy

-Change in per capita GDP of Congo, 1950–2018.
+Per capita GDP in the DRC, 1950–2018.
 Figures are inflation-adjusted to 2011 international dollars.